mixxxdj/manual/source/chapters/library.rst

     **Change BPM**: Allows to change the :term:`BPM` to 50%, 66%, 75% or 200% of
     the BPM set by Mixxx when :ref:`analyzing <library-analyze>` the tracks.
-If many of the detected BPM are off from the tracks original tempo, you might want to adjust the :guilabel:`BPM Range` in the :ref:`Analyser Settings
+If many of the detected BPM are off from the tracks original tempo, you might want to adjust the :guilabel:`BPM Range` in the :ref:`Analyzer Settings
     <djing-bpm-detection>` and re-run the analysis.

     **Lock/Unlock BPM**: Locks/Unlocks the :term:`BPM` of selected tracks so you